EgbertW/redmine_planning/README.md

 ### Navigation
 You can use the 'Back' and 'Forward' to move in the planning chart.
 You can also drag the canvas which will move it around.
 You can also use the scrolwheel to scroll horizontally and vertically.
 If you hold the Control-button down while scrolling, the chart will zoom in and out to give more overview.
 Additionally, since browsers sometimes force zooming when holding down Control while scrolling even though the JavaScript requests it not to, Alt+Scroll will also zoom the chart.

+### List of issues
+The left side of the screen will show a list of issues.
+Issues are indented to show their hierarchy.
+Issues are grouped by their parent task and sorted by their starting date.
+You can double click on an issue in the list of issue on the left side.
+This will center the issue in the screen.
+You can either scroll in the planning chart or in the list of issues, both views are synchronized.

+The list of issues can be resized by dragging the right edge of the list.
+Performance of this is currently quite poor in Firefox, Chrome seems to do it properly.
+Future updates hopefully may improve performance in Firefox.

 ### Types of relations
 Redmine supports four types of relations: